-The EmStat3 module is a research grade potentiostat that was developed for OEM purposes.
-The EmStat3 is a reliable and versatile potentiostat that found its way to the market in many different forms.
+The EmStat3 is a research grade potentiostat that was initially developed for OEM purposes.
+The EmStat3 is a reliable and versatile potentiostat that found it’s way to the market in many different forms.

 The EmStat3 module is successfully integrated in devices for specific applications, but also in our own product range that we sell for generic research purposes such as the EmStat Blue, EmStat Go and MultiEmStat.
 The main difference between the EmStat3 and EmStat3+ is the extra current range of 100 mA for the EmStat3+ module.

 - Linear Sweep Voltammetry (LSV)

 - Differential Pulse Voltammetry (DPV)

 - Square Wave Voltammetry (SWV)